Lowrie hits 3-run homer in 8th, Athletics beat Indians 6-3

 The first pitch was delayed by 50 minutes by rain.

-“It’s Cleveland,” Athletics manager Bob Melvin said, smiling.
+“It’s Cleveland,” Melvin said, smiling.
 “Very rarely do you not get some sort of weather delay.”

 GOOD NEWS

 Indians RHP Aaron Civale, who has been on the injured list since June 22 with a sprained right third finger, threw off the mound at Progressive Field earlier in the day.
-Acting manager DeMarlo Hale said Civale will likely throw a simulated game this weekend.
+Hale said Civale will likely throw a simulated game this weekend.
 Civale was the first pitcher in the majors to reach 10 wins this season, beating Baltimore on June 16, but was hurt in his next start against the Cubs at Wrigley Field.

 TRAINER’S ROOM